Accessing the Course Web Site(s)

 Top of Page

-Sub-Conferences have been created for the following topics:
+Discussion Boards in BlackBoard have been created for the following:

-Cafe - this is for our informal use and can be used to visit with each other, talk about things that are not course related.
+Cafe - this is to visit with each other, talk about things that are not course related.
 It's a place where we can be informal and kick back and talk about anything we would like (usual rules of propriety of course).

-Tech Stuff - this is where questions and answers related to computer technology will go, monitored by coach/mentors - those with more advanced skills.
+Tech and Tips - this is where questions and answers related to computer technology will go, monitored by mentors with more advanced skills.

-Tips - this is where ideas for doing things can be posted by "those in the know"
+This is also where ideas and t ips for doing things can be posted.

 Top of Page